Varun-Sangwan/bbq-splash-page/README.md

 A responsive webpage showcasing below CSS fundamentals

-Flex
+- Controlling elements using `flex`
-Media Queries
+- Making the page responsive using `@media` query
-Transform
+- Scaling the elements dynamically using `transform`
-Transition
+- Controlling the transformation time using `transition`
-Text-Transform
+- Controlling text manipulation using `text-transform`
-Linear Gradient
+- Making versatile background using `linear-gradient`

 What to expect when you decide to take a look and run index.html

-Mobile/iPad view (Setting the min width at 675px to accomodate the fonts
+iPad view - Setting the min width at 675px to accomodate the fonts

 <img src="Screenshots/mobileView.png" width='250px'>